-Foreign exchange transactions against Swiss francs that serve a private investment purpose (e.g. purchasing a USD bond or depositing EUR in a foreign currency account for saving purposes, in both cases debited against a CHF account) are subject to notification and must be reported to Compliance in writing at least 24 hours before the planned transaction is executed.
+Any purchases or sales of foreign currencies (incl. cryptocurrencies) against Swiss francs that serve a private investment purpose (e.g. purchasing a USD bond or depositing EUR in a foreign currency account for saving purposes, in both cases debited against a CHF account) are subject to notification and must be reported to Compliance in writing at least 24 hours before the planned transaction is executed.
 A holding period of at least 30 calendar days is to be observed.

-Foreign exchange transactions against Swiss francs that are made for consumption purposes (e.g. for food, furnishings, vehicles, holidays, residential property, etc.) do not need to be reported.
+Any purchases or sales of foreign currencies against Swiss francs that are made for consumption purposes (e.g. for furnishings, vehicles, holidays, real estate, food, etc.) do not need to be reported.